 Grave Danger is a fine blend of perennial seeds like Clover, Alfalfa and Chicory.
-Great for planting in open areas that has good soil moisture and easy workable land.
-With over 65% Perennials and a fine blend of Brassicas like Hybrid Kale, rape and Turnip as the annual nurse crop Grave Danger will be sure to draw and hold deer throughout the year.
+Great for planting in open areas that have good soil moisture and easily workable land.
+With over 65% Perennials and a fine blend of Brassicas like Hybrid Kale, Rape and Turnip as the annual nurse crop, Grave Danger will be sure to draw and hold deer throughout the year.
 Grave Danger should be overseeded with Amplified the second year to maintain a lush perennial plot for years to come.

 Before planting you MUST follow the Rack Stacker 6 Ps to plotting.
 Proper, Preparation, and Patience, Prevents, Poor, Plotting.

-If you follow these instructions (also on the back of the bag) and don’t cut any corners, it will grow for you and produce great results throughout the summer, into fall and for late season hunting so you can harvest that buck of a lifetime and get them fawns into the winter in good health.
+If you follow these instructions (also on the back of the bag) and don’t cut any corners, it will grow for you and produce great results throughout the summer, into fall and for late season hunting so you can harvest that buck of a lifetime and get the fawns through the winter in good health.